Together we get rheumatoid arthritis under control

 A citizen science website

 The idea of a website on which patients and researchers can work together was very well received.
 On such a website, patients can, for example, put forward research ideas, start their own research or join research conducted by others.
+They can submit data about themselves on the website, in order to gain insight for themselves, but also to increase scientific knowlegde.

 This short video explains the concept of the website portal.